spazznolo/spazznolo.github.io/_posts/2023-06-26-goalie-performance-3.md

     - Team systems are assumed to be identical.
 </p>
 <p>
-In this post, I'm going to address the first outstanding assumption.
+In this post, I'm going to address the effect of age on goalie performance.
 </p>
 <p>
 <h5>Outline</h5>
 Like shot quality, the effect of age on performance is a well-researched concept.
-It has been shown that goalies improve as they age, peak at a certain age (which we won't assume until we see the data), and then recede for, well, forever.
-To customize the analysis for this project, I will recreate the age curve analysis.
+It has been shown that goalies tend to improve as they age, peak, and then recede for, well, forever.
+This concept is typically called an <em>age curve</em>.
+Though goalie age curves are already available elsewhere, they differ slightly, so I'm going to define a custom age curve based on the Moneypuck dataset.
 Here are the steps:
+    - Obtain goalie birth dates.
-    - Obtain goalie birth dates, derive age for each game.
+    - Derive goalie age for each game.
     - Define new analysis population (we won't find every goalie's date of birth).
     - Explore age.
     - Adjust for age.
 </p>
 <h5>Obtain goalie birth dates</h5>
 I scraped hockey-reference for each goalie's date of birth (code available <a href="https://github.com/spazznolo/goalie-consistency/blob/main/import/scrape_goalie_data.R">here</a>).
-By combining the goalies' birth dates with the dates of each of their games, I determined the exact age of a goaltender when the corresponding shots.
+By combining the goalies' birth dates with the dates of each of their games, I determined their exact age for every game played.
 </p>
 <p>
 <h5>Define new analysis population</h5>